-Predicting Restaurant Success
+Predicting Restaurant Success Data Science Project

 Here is another Yelp-based project, but more complex than the one we discussed earlier.
-Data scientist Michail Alifierakis used Yelp data to build his “Restaurant Success Model” to evaluate the success/failure rates of restaurants.
+Data expert Michail Alifierakis used Yelp data to build his “Restaurant Success Model” to evaluate the success/failure rates of restaurants.
 He uses a linear logistic regression model for its simplicity and interpretability, optimized for the precision of open restaurants using grid search with cross-validation.

 This is a great data science use case for lenders and investors, helping them make profitable financial decisions.
-You can learn more about the project from here and take a look at the code on GitHub.
+You can learn more about the data science project from here and take a look at the code on GitHub.